makersacademy/airport_challenge/kd_approach.md

 - Airport instructs plane in the plane list to 'take off', but this is prevented when weather is stormy

+- Airport has stormy? method which gets the value of `weather.stormy?`

 ##### TEST CASE(S)

 1. [X] Weather object is instantiated?
 Y/N?